ReallyLiri/kondunite/README.md

 Currently only yaml manifests are supported.

-Tool is written and tested only in Python 3.7
+*Tool is written and tested only in Python 3.7*

 ## Install

-You can run the following out of any venv.
-Just make sure you separately installed the stuff in requirements.txt outside the venv as well.

 ```bash
 pip install --upgrade kondunite